 Sherry Pfeiffer Wines (Rutherglen, VIC)

-Aussie ‘sherry’ is now called ‘Apera’ (a name best ignored).
+Australian ‘sherry’ is now called ‘Apera’ (a name best ignored).
 Pfeiffer’s spin on Spain’s fino Sherry, simply called Seriously Fine, lives up to its name and fills in nicely anywhere I’d reach for a glass of Manzanilla.
-Their Seriously Nutty, like most Aussie amontillado-styles, has a hint of sweetness.
+Their Seriously Nutty, like most Australian amontillado-styles, has a hint of sweetness.

 Madeira Drayton’s Family Wines (Hunter Valley, NSW)

 The Portuguese island of Madeira makes deliciously food-friendly fortified wines from several grapes, including verdelho.
-Drayton’s no longer call their liqueur verdelho ‘madeira’, but it still has the gorgeous amber hue and intense savoury toffee nuttiness I love!
+Drayton’s Wines no longer calls their liqueur verdelho ‘madeira’, but it still has the gorgeous amber hue and intense savoury toffee nuttiness I love!

 Port Chateau Yaldara (Barossa Valley, SA)

-True Port comes from Portugal’s Douro Valley and Aussie wines made in this style are now simply labelled ‘Tawny’ (barrel-aged, non-vintage) or ‘Vintage’ (bottle-aged, single year).
-The Barossa, one of our oldest wine regions, has long produced excellent port-style wines, like Chateau Yaldara’s 20-year-old Tawny.
+True Port comes from Portugal’s Douro Valley and Australian wines made in this style are now simply labelled ‘Tawny’ (barrel-aged, non-vintage) or ‘Vintage’ (bottle-aged, single year).
+The Barossa Valley, one of Australia’s oldest wine regions, has long produced excellent port-style wines, like Chateau Yaldara’s 20-year-old Tawny.

 Muscat Morris (Rutherglen, VIC)